PD013/AirDelayAnalyzer/README.md

 #### 1. Download the Pipeline:

 - Download the .zip file named `flight_delay_de_project_zip` from the GitHub repository.
+- And just to view the blocks of the pipeline without downloading the ZIP checkout the [AirDelayAnalyzer Folder](/AirDelayAnalyzer)

 #### 2. Modify Pipeline Blocks: